-In the periphery, glucocorticoids act catabolically to mobilize energy stores, ensuring enough fuel for tissues such as the heart and muscles, allowing for the energy to escape stressors (Dallman et al., 2006).
+In the periphery, glucocorticoids act catabolically to mobilize energy stores, ensuring enough fuel for tissues such as the heart and musclesto escape a stressor (Dallman et al., 2006).
 In contrast, glucocorticoids act anabolically in the brain, driving caloric intake (Dallman et al., 2006).
 Meaning of that.
 This balance and crosstalk between the HPA and SAM are critical in the stress response yet is incredibly complex.
-SAM produces epinephrine which supresses hunger and digestion (James et al., 2023; Adam and Epel, 2007) but also activates the HPA which produces cortisol which increases hunger.
+SAM produces epinephrine which suppresses hunger and digestion (James et al., 2023; Adam and Epel, 2007) but also activates the HPA which produces cortisol which increases hunger.

-Under prolonged stress, the ability of glucocorticoids to negatively feedback stimulated ACTH secretion is decreased (Dallman et al., 2003).
+Under prolonged stress, the ability of glucocorticoids to negatively feedback and inhibit ACTH secretion is decreased (Dallman et al., 2003).
 Chronic stress increases consumption of highly palatable “comfort foods”, reinforcing neural pathways leading to consumption of these foods (Tryon et al., 2013).
 Factors that predict eating more under stress in humans include being female, overweight, or having a history of food restriction (Adam and Epel, 2007) and women who report more chronic stress also report being emotional eaters (Tryon et al., 2013).

 Davies et al. (2023) found females were at higher risk for pandemic stress-induced binge eating, and females ages 10 to 19 showed the greatest increase in eating disorder released hospitalizations during this time (Auger et al., 2023).
 Hunger and satiety signals are driven by the hypothalamus (Tryon et al., 2013; Smith and Azevedo, 2025).
 When under stress, this communication is dysregulated, causing alterations in hypothalamic neurons that change feeding behaviours (Smith and Azevedo, 2025).